flux-framework/flux-docs/adminguide.rst

 combinations.

 .. note::
-    0.26.0 added support for detection of mismatched versions within an instance.
-The version of Flux is currently required to match exactly.
+    Mismatched broker versions are detected as brokers attempt to join the instance.
+The version is currently required to match exactly.

 .. warning::
-    0.26.0 limitation: job data should be purged when updating to the next release of flux-core, as internal representations of data written out to the Flux KVS and stored in the content.sqlite file are not yet stable.
+    0.29.0 limitation: job data should be purged when updating to the next release of flux-core, as internal representations of data written out to the Flux KVS and stored in the content.sqlite file are not yet stable.